Vancouver-Datajam/Vancouver_datajam_Fuel_consumption_team_1/README.md

-# Vancouver Datajam 2021 Project template
+# Vancouver Datajam 2023 Project template

-This repository contains a Python project template.

 ## Project title

+Fuel Consumption

 ## Project statement

+We state that this is our statement

 ## Project team members

-Team lead:
+Team lead: Ahmed

 Mentor: